vbandeira/asl-ml-immersion/notes/Week1.md

   x2 = tf.stack([x1,x1]) # (3,2,)
   ```
 - A tensor is a N-dimensional array data;
-- Tensors behave like numpy n-dimesional arrays, except that we have `tf.constant` and `tf.variable`;
+- Tensors behave like numpy n-dimensional arrays, except that we have `tf.constant` and `tf.variable`;
 - It is possible to slice a tensor just like an array;
 - Tensor can be reshape using `tf.reshape(variable,shape)`;
 - A tensor may receive a new value using